Government Scheme

 • Applied between October and March each year

-• You don't need to apply — most eligible households receive it automatically
+• You don't need to apply in England & Wales — most eligible households receive it automatically (Scotland may need to apply)

 Key facts: £150 one-off discount on your electricity bill.
 Automatic for Pension Credit recipients (Core Group 1) and benefits recipients with high energy costs (Core Group 2).
 Applied between October and March each winter.